April 14, 2020

 While you cannot get married inside the light house, you can get married on the beach with the ocean or the lighthouse in the background.
 There is also a small gazebo in the park.
 And recently, Barnegat Light built an outdoor pavilion that can hold larger wedding guest counts in the park down the street–more on this in a minute under backup and rain plans.

 This is a NJ State park, and so having your Barnegat Lighthouse State Park Wedding Ceremony does require a special permit and 30-days notice.
 You can download the application and mail it in right here.
 I would start the process by calling the park at (609) 494-2016, just to ensure that your date is available.
 You will be given a time slot for your ceremony (no worries, though, typically there is not a huge amount of demand for these ceremonies).
 You will have to let them know who is setting up your ceremony space and give them a point person to meet with the park director on the day of the wedding.
-For most couples this will be the company they hire to place and arbor and appropriate seating at the spot where you would like to get married.
+For most couples this will be the company they hire to place the arbor and appropriate seating at the spot where you would like to get married.
 I highly recommend a company like Rustic Drift, or hiring a wedding planner for Wedding Day Management (at the least) to handle this aspect of your event to ensure it runs smoothly.

 Here’s where your choice of venue becomes very important.
 If you have a guest count small enough to fit in the small gazebo located just east of the park, along the parking lot, you can simply use that if the weather is a bit on the sour side.
 I would plan on having umbrellas available for guests, to assist in getting them to and from their car.
 This, along with the pavilion in Barnegat Light, make for great backups in the case of mildly bad weather.
 You will need a backup in case of severe bad weather.
 This usually involves your venue.
 You will need a permit from Barnegat Light township for either the gazebo or the pavilion, which you can download here.